 Jason began playing baseball at age three, and travel ball at age 6 in programs sponsored and coached by major league players and coaches throughout the Southeastern US.
 While at Loganville High School, Jason played on a state championship team and was recruited to play and various colleges.
 While at Georgia Gwinnett College, he served as president of the baseball association for the schools’ club team and helped develop their softball and baseball programs.
 He is a former Cobb County Police Officer, before founding Grit Academy Athletics in 2018.
 In addition, Jason has spent more than 11 years training athletes, and 10 years coaching with the Cambridge feeder softball program.
 Jason is now the head of NGF (North Georgia Feeder), the middle school league for Fulton and Forsyth County schools.
 Jason is also the former coach and developer of St. Pius’s feeder program.
 Jason has worked with numerous college coaches developing athletes and has assisted several schools and travel organizations in player development.
 He has helped numerous players develop in baseball and softball and has a resume of getting players recruited to play at various levels of college ranging from division 1 to JR college.
 Jason is married to former Berry College softball player Holly Little.
-They have two children, one son named Luke age 5, and a baby girl named Harper age 3.
-They are also expecting baby number 3 due June of 2023!
+They have three children, one son named Luke age 6, and daughter named Harper age 4 and a newborn little girl named Hadley.

 Holly played collegiate level for three seasons at Berry College before leaving for Nursing School at Mercer University.
 Holly played Outfield and was a Slapper.
 She started as a freshman, finished her collegiate career with a .319 batting average, helped lead the Vikings to Southern Athletic Association Champions as a senior, and was named Honorable Mention for the SAA All-Conference team at Berry.
 Holly started her travel ball career with the Alpharetta Fury and the Georgia Fire through 18u Travel Teams.
 She attended Milton high school where she was given the coaches award as a freshman and as senior, was named on the Georgia Dugout Club All-State team.
 In addition, Holly has coached for 8 years with the Milton and Cambridge Feeder Softball program, and previously Coached with the Georgia Mustangs.
 She has also run numerous development camps and previously gave pitching and hitting lessons.
 Holly was the Head Coach of the 2015 GA Mustangs 98 team.
 She is married to the founder of Grit (Jason Little).
 They have 2 children, a son Luke age 5 and a daughter Harper age 3.
 They are also expecting baby number 3 in June of 2023.